 Supported OS: Windows and Mac

-How to Transfer Photos from iPhone to USB Flash Drive on Windows PC and Mac?
+How to Bulk Transfer Photos from iPhone to USB Flash Drive on Windows/Mac at No.1 Fast Speed?

 Way 2. with Photos app